 Mosquito and Vector Control District's across the nation are very familiar with mosquitofish, but most Districts are not as familiar with indoor aquaculture systems.
-BCMVCD has six ponds on site and a new indoor aquaculture program.
+BCMVCD has five ponds on site and a new indoor aquaculture program.
 The indoor program gives the District the ability to have fish year round for the public as well as the ability to implement an intensive fish breeding program to replace fish populations in District ponds.
 The District's aquaculture center has four tanks.
 Two tanks are for fry production, one for the fry that's collected each day to mature, and the last is used as a holding/ quarantine tank that is also used for fry production.
 The aquaculture center incorporates automatic vibratory feeders, in-line heaters, and dimmable ballast lighting.
 Studies have shown that consumption of feed, metabolism, and mating behaviors can be changed with light cycles and water temperatures.
 Temperature, pH, salinity, ammonia, nitrate, nitrite, Alkalinity, and dissolved oxygen are tested daily.
-The District also practices a sustainable yield technique by selecting the correct sein size.
+The District also practices a sustainable yield technique by selecting the correct seine size.
 This allows small fish to pass through and only large adults will be taken for District needs.
-BCMVCD has produced 360,356 fry for the year of 2018 that should be ready for the upcoming 2019 season.
+These fish can then reach maturity, spawn, and help replenish fish stocks for the following year.